GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Gear set

 - Ground Control (Future Initiative): procs when someone is at full armor, not when the FI user is at full armor
-- Heartstopper (Heartbreaker): each shotgun pellet counts towards building up one stack so using an ACS-12 allows reaching max stacks faster. damage stacks are multiplicative with each other
+- Heartstopper (Heartbreaker): each shotgun pellet counts towards building up one stack so using an ACS-12 allows reaching max stacks faster
 - Hostile Negotiations (Negotiator's Dilemma): crits caused by a signature weapon aren't affected by damage reduction when shooting a non-named enemy while a named enemy is marked
 - Makeshift Repairs (Foundry Bulwark): explosive damage doesn't proc it
 - Striker's Gamble (Striker): each shotgun pellet counts towards building up one stack so using an ACS-12 allows reaching max stacks faster. stacks are multiplicative with each other